jaymcgavren/jaymcgavren.github.io/_posts/2022-06-17_coping_with_macos_monterey_for_web_development.markdown

             * "Load preferences from a custom folder or URL": enable
                 * Click "Browse"
                 * Navigate to the folder in your dotfiles repo where you've saved your previous iTerm settings.
 No need to select the file itself, just the folder.
                 * What?!
 You didn't export your previous iTerm settings?!
 Then you are unfortunately going to have to configure iTerm manually.
 Suggested settings are below.
 When you're done, click the "Save Current Settings to Folder" button that you see here.
 I recommend committing the exported settings file to your dotfiles repo.
-(You _do_ have [one of those](https://github.com/jaymcgavren/dotfiles), rinnght?)
+(You _do_ have [one of those](https://github.com/jaymcgavren/dotfiles), right?)
         * _Note: if you loaded a previous settings file successfully, then presumably the below settings are already the way you want them.
 You may not need to change anything further._
         * "Profiles" page
             * Select the profile you want to update, and change the settings below.
 Unfortunately you will have to repeat this for each profile you want to change.